ministryofjustice/security-guidance/policies/privileged-account-management-guide.md

 ## Introduction

 This guide explains how to manage privileged accounts in order to minimise the security risks associated with their use.
+This also applies to staff who have elevated access to their systems to allow them to run and install applications, such as developers in Digital and Technology.
 This is a sub-page to the [Access Control Guide](../access-control-guide/).

 ## How to manage privileged accounts